rechtlogisch/php-with-ffi/README.md

 - Composer 2
 - PHP FFI extension

 This Dockerfile is automagically built on [Docker Hub](https://hub.docker.com/r/rechtlogisch/ffier).
 Currently, only for the linux/amd64 platform.
-A separately hosted script checks for the newest stable PHP versions at ~5am UTC every day and triggers builds, when necessary.
+A separately hosted script checks for the newest stable PHP versions at ~5am UTC every day and triggers builds, when a new official PHP docker image is available.

 # Usage